I am not as weak as they think.

 During my asylum journey, I faced many difficulties but also learned many lessons.
 I am still offended when people associate being a refugee with being weak, uneducated, and ignorant – being a good for nothing person.

 This is not me.
 I have always strived to change these perceptions about refugees.
-Despite the negativity around me, I have looked to the future with optimism and will continue to do so.
+Despite the negativity around me, I have looked to the future with optimism, and will continue to do so.
 I am someone who loves to volunteer.
 I donated my time to organizations to learn new skills and at the same time be of help.
-I want to study pharmacy. = I love teaching too.
+I want to study pharmacy, and I love teaching too.
 Before volunteering with UNICEF, I taught biology to college students.

-My love of volunteering because I understand that at some point in life we all need the help of others.
-I am aware how exactly we feel when we need a helping hand.
-I do not want those students to struggle the way I did.
+My love of volunteering is because I understand that at some point in life, we all need the help of others.
+I am aware of exactly how we feel when we need a helping hand.
+I was there, and I do not want those students to struggle the way I did.